brain-map/zebrafish/pages/12_data.md

 # Downloading
 For Google Drive links, the data could be downloaded directly by clicking the links.

+## Image and Segmentation
-For image and segmentation volumes in Google Cloud Storage, you can cutout some chunks using [CloudVolume](https://github.com/seung-lab/cloud-volume) or [chunkflow](https://github.com/seung-lab/chunkflow)(still using CloudVolume under the hood).
+Image and segmentation volumes are stored in Google Cloud Storage.
+You can cutout some chunks using [CloudVolume](https://github.com/seung-lab/cloud-volume) or [chunkflow](https://github.com/seung-lab/chunkflow)(still using CloudVolume under the hood).
 For whole dataset downloading, it is recommended to contact us first.

 > **_NOTE:_** CloudVolume use f-order (XYZ) while chunkflow use c-order (ZYX) in default!